Chapter 3. What does the subscriptions service track?

 - RHOCP 3.11

-For RHOCP subscription usage, there was a change in reporting models between the major 3 and 4 versions, where version 3 usage is considered at the node level and version 4 usage is considered at the account level.
-While the subscription management process for version 3 era subscriptions is still done at the node level, the data is tabulated and displayed in subscription watch in an account-level view.
+For RHOCP subscription usage, there was a change in reporting models between the major 3 and 4 versions.
+Version 3 usage is considered at the node level and version 4 usage is considered at the cluster level.

-The difference in reporting models for the RHOCP major versions also results in some differences in how subscription watch and the associated services in the Cloud Services platform calculate usage.
-For RHOCP version 4, subscription watch recognizes and ignores the parts of the cluster that perform overhead tasks.
+The difference in reporting models for the RHOCP major versions also results in some differences in how the subscriptions service and the associated services in the Cloud Services platform calculate usage.
+For RHOCP version 4, the subscriptions service recognizes and ignores the parts of the cluster that perform overhead tasks.
 These parts of the cluster are commonly called infrastructure nodes, and can include master, router, registry, metrics, logging, etcd, and similar nodes.
-Subscription watch recognizes and tracks only the parts of the cluster that contain compute nodes, also commonly called worker nodes.
+The subscriptions service recognizes and tracks only the parts of the cluster that contain compute nodes, also commonly called worker nodes.

 However, for RHOCP version 3.11, the version 3 era reporting model cannot distinguish and ignore the infrastructure nodes.
-Therefore, for RHOCP version 3.11, you can assume that approximately 15% of the subscription data reported by subscription watch is overhead for infrastructure nodes.
+Therefore, for RHOCP version 3.11, you can assume that approximately 15% of the subscription data reported by the subscriptions service is overhead for infrastructure nodes.
 This percentage is based on analysis of cluster overhead in RHOCP version 3 installations.
-In this particular case, usage results that show 15% over capacity are likely to still be in compliance.
+In this particular case, usage results that show up to 15% over capacity are likely to still be in compliance.